dd32/td-gh-ex/readme.txt

 == Description ==

-Avedon's framework is primarily built on a Bootstrap theme.
+Avedon's framework is built using Bootstrap (Twitter).
 The background image rotator is a javascript developed by Build Internet.
 If you like the functionality we certainly suggest tossing them a little "social support".
 The typographic options are provided by Google Fonts, which is an absolute must for any designer.

 Although donations are certainly welcome, the best way you can support our work is to purchase the Avedon Advanced theme.
 Once you've purchased Avedon Advanced you will receive a download with the enhanced theme which includes...

-- A built in Twitter feed
 - Additional SuperSized background images (up to 12)
 - Social Sharing Functions (Facebook Likes, Google +1, and Tweets w/ Asynchronous loading)
 - Meta Data Inclusions (Automatic Open Graph Meta and Google Analytics tracker)
 - Newsletter updates (so you can receive theme updates and operational tutorials)

+If you need help migrating to Bootstrap 3, please refer to - http://getbootstrap.com/getting-started/#migration

 == Frequently Asked Questions ==